-A. Determination
+A. DETERMINATION

-The Chief of Police or his designee (Shift Supervisor), upon review of all available information, is responsible for making the determination if a Hawk Safety Alert is appropriate.
+The Monmouth University Police Captain or his or her designee (Shift Supervisor), upon review of all available information, is responsible for making the determination if a Hawk Safety Alert is appropriate.

-The Chief of Police or his designee (Shift Supervisor) shall then notify the Vice President for Administrative Services and the Vice President of Student Life and Leadership Engagement (or their designees) and advise them of the crime(s)/incident(s) and circumstances that warrant the issuance of the Hawk Safety Alert.
+The Monmouth University Police Captain or his designee (Shift Supervisor) shall then notify the Vice President of Student Life and Leadership Engagement (or their designees) and advise them of the crime(s)/incident(s) and circumstances that warrant the issuance of the Hawk Safety Alert.
 Once agreed upon, the alert shall be issued.
-If there is a question or disagreement on whether the alert should be sent out, the Vice President and General Counsel shall be consulted.
+If there is a question or disagreement on whether the alert should be sent out, the Clery Compliance Officer and/or the Vice President and General Counsel shall be consulted.

-B. Method
+B. METHOD

-The Hawk Safety Alert shall be issued using a method that allows for the prompt notification of the University community.
-Methods of dissemination may include, but are not limited to, email, voice mail, emergency notification system, and the Monmouth University Police website.
-Hawk Safety Alerts shall include information which would promote safety and aid in the prevention of similar crimes/incidents.
+The Hawk Safety Alert shall be issued using a method that allows for the prompt notification of the appropriate segments of the University community.
+Methods of dissemination may include, but are not limited to, email, voicemail, emergency notification system, and the Monmouth University Police Department website.
+Hawk Safety Alerts shall include information that would promote safety and aid in the prevention of similar crimes/incidents.